TarinPairor/CVWO-assignment-2024/README.md

 # CVWO-assignment-2024

+## Forum Platform Documentation

+Welcome to the Forum Platform
-Welcome to forum page.
-Upon entering, you will encounter a simple interface featuring Sign Up and Login buttons.
-For new users, the registration process involves providing your name and password.
-Following a successful signup, a seamless redirection brings you back to the main page.
+Upon entering the Forum Platform, users are greeted with an interface featuring prominent "Sign Up" and "Login" buttons.
+For new users, the registration process involves providing a valid name and creating a secure password which is hashed preserving the user's data.
+Upon successful signup, users are seamlessly redirected back to the main page.

+## User Authentication

-Proceed to the Login section, employing the credentials you have just created.
-Ideally, you will be met with an extensive list of posts, each adorned with a title, body, and tag—meticulously categorizing the topic under discussion.
-Engage with these posts using CRUD operations, affording you full control over the content you directly contribute.
+Navigate to the "Login" section, utilizing the credentials created during the signup process.
+Upon successful authentication, users gain access to a list of posts.
+Each post is presented with a title, body, and tag, effectively categorizing the topic under discussion.

+## Content Interaction

+Engage with posts (sorted by the last time they were updated) through comprehensive CRUD (Create, Read, Update, Delete) operations, providing users with complete control over the content they contribute.
+Users are not allowed to edit other people's posts.
+To create a post, you can input the title, body and tag data into the form at the top of the page.
+To delete a post, click on the delete button underneath a post.
+To update a post, click the update button and then it will display another dialog update button where you will be displayed dialog to update the title or body of the post.
+If you were to click on one of the links to a post, it would send you to a section where you can interact with post by sending comments.
+You can create comments and delete comments that you created.

+### Sentiment Analysis

+Microsoft Azure's sentiment analysis AI tool has been proven to be useful for displaying sentiment data relating to the positivity of the post.
+This data can be accessed by clicking the Sentiment Analysis button.

+## Guest User Experience

-In the event of a login anomaly, our system gracefully accommodates you as a guest user.
-While in this state, exploration remains unhindered, although the creation of new posts is unavailable.
+In the event of a login anomaly, the system accommodates users as guest users.
+While in this state, exploration remains available.
+However, the creation of new posts is restricted, preserving the platform's integrity.

+## Discourse Exploration

-Delve deeper into the discourse by exploring clickable links leading to comments beneath each post.
-This feature enables you to contribute your thoughts through comments and even remove them when deemed necessary.
+You can exploring clickable links leading to comments beneath each post.
+This feature empowers users to contribute their thoughts through comments and provides the flexibility to remove them when deemed necessary.

+## Search Functionality

-Use the search bar located above to the left.
-Leverage this tool to refine your focus by selecting specific tags of interest.
-By doing so, you gain access to a collection of posts falling under the chosen tag.
+Utilize the search bar located above to the left.
+This tool allows users to refine their focus by selecting specific tags of interest.
+By doing so, users gain access to a curated collection of posts falling under the chosen tag.
+Posts can remain tagless so that they can only be viewed from the home page.

 The shared hosting url is [https://taylord4u-render-forum.onrender.com/](https://taylord4u-render-forum.onrender.com/)